sihagsanju/angular-markdown-editor/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Languges supported as in code snippet by the editor to preview
+## Languages supported as in code snippet by the editor to preview

 - javaScript
 - TypeScript